 In the voiceover world, your demo is your calling card.
 More important than your business card, or website, it’s a reflection of work you have done or are capable of doing.
-A demo becomes your audition to audition.
+A voiceover demo then, becomes your audition to audition.
 It needs to be good.
+It needs to reflect your skills and your range.
+It needs to be current and it needs to fit the current market and genre you’re targeting.
 A poorly written, badly directed, over or under produced demo can kill opportunities and sabotage your efforts.

 Within a commercial demo, you can lay down your baseline storytelling voice, get a little wacky, then a little serious, be inspired, confide in a friend.
 It’s an opportunity to showcase multiple aspects of your talent in short (hopefully) entertaining clips that make your client, casting director or agent reach out and want more.